VersiaSri/SRMS-Student-Result-Management-System-Dynaclass/README.md

 Update database credentials in includes/config.php.

-Run the project via http://localhost/dynaclass in your browser.
+Run the project via local host : http://studenrresult/ in your browser.